Skip to main content

 The Spotlight Effect: When Self-Consciousness Takes Over

 Tweens live under a spotlight that exists only in their minds—but feels completely real.
-Developmental psychologists call this the “imaginary audience”: the belief that everyone is watching, evaluating, and judging them at all times.
+Psychologists call this the “imaginary audience”: your tween believes everyone is watching, evaluating, and judging them at all times.
 A small mistake at lunch becomes a social catastrophe.
-A wrong answer in class becomes evidence of permanent inadequacy.
+A wrong answer in class feels like proof they are not good enough.

 Signs to watch for